sergemedvid/openai_slack_bot/README.md

 ### 6.Go to your Slack App's settings in the Slack API dashboard

-Set the Request URL under 'Event Subscriptions' to the https URL provided by ngrok, followed by /slack/events.
+Set the Request URL under 'Event Subscriptions' to the https URL provided by ngrok (when developing), followed by /slack/events.
 After setting up, you can interact with the bot in Slack by directly messaging the bot or mentioning the bot in a channel.
 **Enjoy chatting with your new AI-powered Slack bot!**